phalcon/documentation/docs/db-models.md

 !!! warning "WARNING"

     `Phalcon\Mvc\Model::assign()` (which is used also when creating/updating/saving model) is always using setters if they exist when data arguments are passed, even when it's required or necessary.
 This will add some additional overhead to your application.
-You can change this behavior by adding `phalcon.orm.disable_assign_setters = 1` to your ini file, it will just simply use `$this->property = value`.
+You can change this behavior by adding `phalcon.orm.disable_assign_setters = 1` to your ini file, it will use `$this->property = value`.

 ## Integers vs. Strings